avantifellows/plio-backend/docs/DEPLOYMENT.md

     2. Select the `plio-backend-staging` service.
     3. Select the `Tasks` tab.
     4. Select the running task definition in the `Task Definition` column.
-    5. Click `Create new revision` button on the top and select the existing container name: `plio-backend-staging`.
+    5. Click `Create new revision` button on the top and select the existing container with the name: `plio-backend-staging`.
     6. In the new window, scroll down to `Environment Variables` section.
     7. Update the `REDIS_HOSTNAME` and `REDIS_PORT ` keys that were copied before.
     8. Click the `Update` button to update the environment variables.